VITA-MLLM/Long-VITA/GPU_Megatron.md

 ### Stage-3 (Long-VITA-128K)
-This stage requires at least 16 GPUs, each of which has at least 96G Memory.
+This stage requires at least 16 GPUs, each with at least 96G memory.
 (We only test on GPUs with 96G memory, and 80G GPUs may also work.)

 ```
 bash scripts/megatron/qwen25/finetune_qwen25_14b_intern_300m_ptd_tp8pp1cp2_stage3.sh 131072 131072 `date +'%Y%m%d_%H'`0000